 We assessed each 4 season tent based on its weather resistance (looking at how it stood up to heavy snow loading, winds, and rain), its weight, packed size, durability, livability, adaptability, versatility across climates and applications, and features.

 In a category where prices range over a factor of four, finding the right model for you without overpaying is key.
 Just as how we trade off certain criteria in every purchase, such as livability vs.packed weight and size, we often consider the price of our gear and want the most value possible.
-The chart below represents the price of each model vs. the score that they received in our side-by-side tests.
-The best value products are found on the lower right side of the graph.
-Not surprisingly, that's where our Best Buy winners turned up.
-The North Face Assault 2 and REI Arete ASL both represent a good overall performance score at a great price.
+Not surprisingly, our Best Buy winners The North Face Assault 2 and REI Arete ASL both represent a good overall performance score at a great price.

 This variable assesses a tent's ability to protect you from the outside environment, whether that be snow, rain, or wind.
 We considered pole design, pole type, fabrics, vestibules, and strength features.
 These include the number of pole intersections, the number of points, and the mechanism for attaching the inner tent to the poles, along with the number of points and mechanism for attaching the outer tent to the poles.
 Finally, we also looked at the number and quality of guy points.